dart-lang/language/working/extension_structs/overview.md

 Each entry in the list is a field in the struct.
 Every field is implicitly final.
 They may not be late, and a type must be provided.

+**COMMENTARY(leafp):** *The restriction to final fields is both because that's the common use case, and because structural identity doesn't make much sense if we allow them to be mutable.
+We could potentially box each mutable field into heap allocated ref cell but that feels very unpleasant, and has perf implications that don't match the intended use cases. *

 If an initializer is provided for an entry, all subsequent entries must also have an initializer provided (see generated members below).